cai-layer/cai-landingpage/src/content/docs/usage/extensions.md

 # Community Extensions

 Community extensions are pre-built [custom actions](/docs/usage/saved-actions) and [destinations](/docs/usage/destinations) shared by other Cai users.
-Browse and install them from the [cai-extensions](https://github.com/clipboard-ai/cai-extensions) repository.
+Browse and install them directly from the in-app extension browser, or from the [cai-extensions](https://github.com/clipboard-ai/cai-extensions) repository on GitHub.

 ## How to Install

-1. Find an extension in the [community repository](https://github.com/clipboard-ai/cai-extensions)
-2. Copy the extension block (a `# cai-extension` YAML snippet) to your clipboard
-3. Cai detects it automatically and shows a trust confirmation dialog
-4. Review the extension details — name, type, author — and click **Install** if you trust it
+1. Open **Settings > Community Extensions**
+2. Browse available extensions
+3. Click **Install** on the extension you want

-The extension is added as a custom action or destination in your Cai settings.
+4. The extension is added as a custom action or destination in your Cai settings

+To uninstall, go back to Community Extensions and click the extension again.

+> **Tip:** You can also install extensions by copying a `# cai-extension` YAML snippet to your clipboard.
+Cai detects it automatically and shows a trust confirmation dialog.
+This is useful for installing extensions shared outside the community repository.

 ## Extension Types